aaronshahriari/.dotfiles/awesome/README.md

 # AwesomeWM Configuration

 ## Todo
-- [ ] split the window tabs across the bar
+- [ ] configure autostart
 - [ ] configure rofi
-- [ ] fix cursor on some things is too large
+- [ ] updated AwesomeWM font size when on laptop
-- [ ] not auto focusing window rule

 ## Done
+- [x] fix cursor on some things is too large
+- [x] split the window tabs across the bar
 - [x] configure wibox
 - [x] set keybinds
 - [x] add tags on windows that have stuff

 ## Fix
-- [ ] non-focus rule not working